ocaml/opam/doc/pages/Manual.md

     The `post-install-commands` hook also has access to an extra variable, `installed-files`, which expands to the list of files and directories added or modified during the installation of the package.
-    Note that this hook is run after the scan for installed files is done, so any additional installed files won't be recorded and must be taken care of by a `pre-remove-commands` hook.
+    Note that this hook is run after the scan for installed files completes, so any additional installed files won't be recorded and must be taken care of by a `pre-remove-commands` hook.
 However, modified or deleted installed files during the `post-install-commands` will be handled correctly by `opam`.
 - <a id="configfield-pre-session-commands">`pre-session-commands: [ [ <term> { <filter> } ... ] { <filter> } ... ]`</a>,